@codemod-utils/ast-javascript

 return AST.print(ast);

-When you write a function that depends on their implementation, type what you don't own as unknown, then use @ts-ignore or @ts-expect-error as needed.
+type Decorator = ReturnType<typeof AST.builders.decorator>;Alternatively, you can type what you don't own as unknown, then use @ts-expect-error to ignore errors.